QubesOS/qubes-doc/privacy/anonymizing-your-mac-address.md

 **Get the right iface names**

 It's crucial to get the correct **iface name** for the devices (ethernet and wifi) you want to randomize.

-To get this, open your `sys-net` (or wherever your device drivers are) and type in `terminal` the command `ifconfig` the printout will look like:
+To get this, open your `sys-net` (or wherever your device drivers are) `terminal`.
+Stop and disable the NetworkManager service.
+Create ethernet and/or wifi interfaces manually as needed.
+Type the command `ifconfig`.
+The printout will look like:

 ~~~
 enp0s0: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500